 Edinburgh is a place that most visitors find hard not to fall in love with.
 Visually, it is one of Europe’s most beautiful cities and it’s up there as one of the most beautiful in the world.

 Set across a series of rocky hills overlooking the sea, the city is steeped in history with the Old and New Towns being home to nearly 5,000 historic buildings, monuments and sites.
 Some are entwined with its landscape while others are perched atop crags and overshadowed by cliffs.

 If incredible history and beauty isn’t enough for you, then Edinburgh also offers up some world-class events throughout the year including the Royal Edinburgh Military Tattoo, the Fringe Festival and celebrate the New Year with Hogmanay.

 Whether you want to discover its history, beauty or events, you’ll be sure to find plenty of things to do in Edinburgh that will leave you wanting to come back for more.

+The first not to be missed place to visit on every Edinburgh Itinerary is the castle.
 Archaeologists have established human occupation of the land that the castle sits on since as early as the 2nd century AD.

 Sitting on top of a volcanic rock formation above the city skyline, the castle offers incredible panoramic views of Edinburgh, the Firth of Forth and Fife.